abinit/abinit/doc/tutorial/paral_images.md

 ![final state](paral_images_assets/Initial2.png)

 Before using the string method, it is necessary to optimize the initial and final points.
-The input files tstring_01.in and tstring_02.in contain respectively two geometries close to the initial and final states of the system.
+The input files `tstring_01.in` and `tstring_02.in` contain respectively two geometries close to the initial and final states of the system.
 You have first to optimize properly these initial and final configurations, using for instance the Broyden algorithm implemented in ABINIT.

 {% dialog tests/tutoparal/Input/tstring_01.in tests/tutoparal/Input/tstring_02.in %}

-Open the tstring_01.in file and look at it carefully.
+Open the `tstring_01.in` file and look at it carefully.
 The unit cell is defined at the end.
 Note that the keywords [[natfix]] and [[iatfix]] are used to keep fixed the positions of the O and N atoms.
-The cell is tetragonal and its size is larger along x so that the periodic images of the system are separated by 4.0 Ä of vacuum in the three directions.
+The cell is tetragonal and its size is larger along x so that the periodic images of the system are separated by 4.0 Å of vacuum in the three directions.
 The keyword [[charge]] is used to remove an electron of the system and thus obtain a protonated molecule (neutrality is recovered by adding a uniform compensating charge background).

-The exchange-correlation functional uses the external library libxc.
-You have to compile ABINIT using the libxc plugin (if not, simply replace [[ixc]]=-001009 by [[ixc]] 7).
+The exchange-correlation functional uses the external library _libxc_.
+You have to compile ABINIT using the _libxc_ plugin (if not, simply replace [[ixc]]=-001009 by [[ixc]] 7).
 This input file has to be run in parallel using 20 CPU cores.
-You might use the tstring.files file.
+You might use the `tstring.files` file.
 Edit it and adapt it with the appropriate file names.

-Then run the calculation in parallel over 20 CPU cores, first for the initial configuration (tstring_01.in), and then for the final one (tstring_02.in).
+Then run the calculation in parallel over 20 CPU cores, first for the initial configuration (`tstring_01.in`), and then for the final one (`tstring_02.in`).
 You should obtain the following positions:

 1) for the initial configuration: